-Katie has broad experience of injunctions including urgent and interim injunctions in both the county court and the High Court including those concerning student protests (led by Katharine Holland QC) (School of Oriental and African Studies v Persons Unknown 49 E.G 78), and aviation relation injunctions.
+Katie has extensive experience of urgent injunctions and civil trespass claims including aviation relation injunctions, student protests, (led by Katharine Holland QC) (School of Oriental and African Studies v Persons Unknown 49 E.G 78) and other protests.
 Katie regularly acts for landowners on urgent trespasser and protester injunctions and possession claims often relating to high profile and high value commercial properties in central London including those raising human rights issues, travellers, fly tipping and raves.

 Katie recently appeared (as a junior to Katharine Holland QC) in a five day High Court Trial concerning drainage rights and forfeiture: General Motors UK Ltd v Manchester Ship Canal Co Ltd EWHC 2960 (Ch)

 She has particular experience in multi claimant nuisance cases including appearing for the Defendant in a leading 5 week environmental nuisance group litigation case (Anslow v Norton Aluminium Ltd EWHC 2610).
-As well as being instructed as a junior to Katharine Holland QC Katie conducted cross examination of a large number of the lead Claimants and their supporting witnesses.
-Katie also acted for the successful Parish Council in a private prosecution under the Environmental Protection Act 1990 for statutory noise nuisance arsing from the use of a playground brought by a local resident.
-Katie recently gave a talk entitled ‘Balancing Interest: Timothy Taylor Limited v Mayfair Corporation’
+As well as being instructed as a junior to Katharine Holland QC, Katie conducted cross examination of a large number of the lead Claimants and their supporting witnesses.
+Katie also acted for the successful Parish Council in a private prosecution under the Environmental Protection Act 1990 for statutory noise nuisance arising from the use of a playground brought by a local resident.

 She accepts instructions to advise and draft on all aspects of real property matters and landlord and tenant disputes including commercial and residential landlord and tenant, service charges, disrepair, tenancy deposit schemes, assignment of leases, enfranchisement, easements, restrictive covenants, rent review land registration and nuisance,